 Here are some other tips for adding a teen to your insurance policy:

-• Typically, your policy will automatically cover your teen at no cost while driving with a learner’s permit but check with your insurance company to be certain.
+• Typically, your policy will automatically cover your teen at no cost while driving with a learner’s permit but check with your insurance company to be sure.

 • Once your teen is licensed, you need to contact your insurance company and let it know that your child needs coverage, and have the teen added to your policy.

-• Add your teen driver as the primary driver for the cheapest car listed on your policy, saving you money.
+• You can save money by adding your teen driver as the primary driver for the cheapest car listed on your policy.

 How much coverage do you need for teen drivers?